Table of Contents

 sqlite3 db.sqlite ".backup kanboard.backup.sqlite"

-The downloaded database is compressed with Gzip, the filename becomes db.sqlite.gz
+The downloaded database is compressed with Gzip, and the filename becomes db.sqlite.gz

 .